abadid/cmsc424-spring2018/project3/readme.md

 * **match**

-    * **id1:** An integer that must reference the person tables id attribute. **(Primary Key)** id1 is the field for the person who goes to the
-    Find Matches page and generates matches for his or herself.
+    * **id1:** **(Primary Key)**  An integer that must reference the person tables id attribute.
+This means that id must appear in the person table in order to appear in this table as id1. id1 is the field for the person who goes to the Find Matches page and generates matches for his or herself.

-    * **id2:** An integer that must also reference the person tables id attribute. **(Primary Key)** id2 is the field for the person who gets assigned as a match to the person in id1.
+    * **id2:** **(Primary Key)** An integer that must also reference the person tables id attribute.
+This means that id2 must appear in the person table in order to appear in this table as id2. id2 is the field for the person who gets assigned as a match to the person in id1.

     * **date_of_match:** Must be a date datatype

     * **Rating:** A decimal value.

 You will also have to include one more attribute into the person table with any type of your choice.
 Once you create your tables, you can run /i person.sql in matchapp in psql to populate the person database with people.
 You will also have to create a user with name **"matchmaker"** and password **“kingofthenorth”** and you must grant all permissions to that user to access your database and tables as it will be the one doing the database manipulation.
 You should find the commands to do this (check the textbook and past projects in this class and online resources).